Alonso-del-Arte/algebraic-integer-calculator/CONTRIBUTING.md

-This project might be open to Hacktoberfest 2023, I haven't decided yet.
+This project might be open to Hacktoberfest 2024, I haven't decided yet.

-# Guidelines for Hacktoberfest 2023 Contributors
+# Guidelines for Hacktoberfest 2024 Contributors

+Try to have your pull requests in before October 24.
+In my experience, pull requests in the final week tend to be from people who just don't understand what the project is about.
+I'm not going to do a charity merge and then undo the whole thing in November.

 I will definitely consider pull requests associated with an issue and maybe consider pull requests associated with a TODO (considered an Action Item in NetBeans).

 Issues about build tools will be closed as spam or not helpful.
+Just use the build tool your IDE provides by default.

 Contributors should have a proper Java IDE (most are available for free) and JUnit.
 This project uses Java 8 and JUnit 4.
 However, I might upgrade to Java 21